ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/github-actions.md

 ```

 The `needs` attribute inside the `publish-npm` job tell us that this job
-an not start until the `build` step has finished
+can not start until the `build` step has finished

 ## Step